bloomberg/fast-noise-aware-topic-clustering/README.md

 In particular, this repo allows a user to:
 - Download the reddit data
-- Train a (word2vec) embedding model
+- Train a word2vec embedding model
-- Use `FANATIC` to cluster the reddit data, dumping results for downstream analysis.
+- Use `FANATIC` to cluster the reddit data and dump results for downstream analysis.

 Note that the original paper results used an in-house preprocessor, but a very similar open-source one has been provided (see `fanatic/preprocess/nltk_preprocessor.py`).